Evan White error opens door for Astros’ late comeback as Mariners lose fourth in a row

 The Astros (13-11) scored four runs in the eighth inning off Mariners reliever Rafael Montero to erase a 5-3 deficit.
 Just two of those four runs were earned after White’s wild throw to second base early in the inning allowed Kyle Tucker to score to get Houston within one run.

-White made only one error in 54 games as a rookie in 2020 en route to winning the Gold Glove award.
+White made only one error in 54 games as a rookie in 2020 en route to winning a Gold Glove award.
 His errant throw Wednesday was his second error already this season.
 He went 0 for 4 at the plate, lowering his batting average to .164, which will surely prompt more discussion about whether he might be better served spending some time in the minor leagues when the Class AAA season begins next week.

 “This guy’s a heck of a defender — he’s the best in the league,” Servais said.
 “It even happens to the best in the league sometimes.
 Errors happen; they’re part of the game.
 You certainly don’t expect them from a guy the caliber of player that Evan is … but you learn from it and he’ll be fine.
 He knows he screwed up and it’s part of the game.”